294250lama-design/school-programs/README.md

 They use a variety of loops and methods
-The learining process for this was easy as they are beginner level programs they needed very little understaning as they contained basic knowledge to write
+The learining process for this was easy as they are beginner level programs they needed very little understaning as they contained basic knowledge to write Writing these helped me practice things that I would have forgot.